Nick00404/under_the_hood_university/README.md

 ---

 ## 🚀 My Origin Story
 From commerce to code, heartbreak to hustle.
 I embarked on this journey with nothing but curiosity and a keyboard.
-Today, I present to you **Under the Hood University**—a self-crafted curriculum that rivals the best, born from passion, perseverance, and a touch of rebellio.
+Today, I present to you **Under the Hood University**—a self-crafted curriculum that rivals the best, born from passion, perseverance, and a touch of rebellion.

 ---

 ## 🎯 The Missio

 To democratize AI education, breaking barriers and building bridges between ambition and achievement.
-This isn't just a repository; it's a revolutin.
+This isn't just a repository; it's a revolution.

 ---